gainwell-ohio/spbm/docs/Ophthalmic_Agents/NSAIDs.md

 # NSAIDs

-This is a subcategory of Opthalmic Agents.
+This is a subcategory of Ophthalmic Agents.

 ## Formulary